phase2/serverless-es7-starter/README.md

-# ES6 Serverless Starter
+# Serverless ES7 Starter

-Get an ES6 example running at AWS Lambda using Serverless, Serverless Webpack and Serverless Offline for AWS API Gateway testing
+An ES7 (async/await) example using Serverless, Serverless Webpack and Serverless Offline for AWS Lambda and API Gateway local and remote testing.

+This uses Babel to transpile the ES7 code down to Node 6.10 compliant Javascript for Lambda to execute.